togetherassessments/assessment-site/src/content/assessments/text-pages/complaints.md

 ### **1. Policy Statement**

-Together Autism / Together ADHD is committed to providing high-quality, person-centred services.
+Together Assessments is committed to providing high-quality, person-centred services.
 We recognise that sometimes clients, carers, or others may be dissatisfied with an aspect of our service.
 This policy sets out how complaints can be raised, how they will be handled, and the rights of self-funded and other clients to a fair and timely resolution.

 This policy complies with: